ionic-team/ionic-docs/src/pages/enterprise/auth-connect/azure-ad-b2c.md

 #### Create User Flows (Policies)

-Create at least one [User Flow](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-user-flows), the series of pages your users will interact with to sign up/sign into their account.
+Create at least one [User Flow](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-user-flows), the series of pages that define the entire authentication experience for your app.
+At a minimum, create a `Sign up and sign in` flow.
 Once the User Flow has been created, select it from the User Flow list, then click "Run user flow" from the Overview tab.
 Note the URL at the top of the page, used to configure Auth Connect's `Discovery URL` property.
+Also consider creating a `Password reset` flow ([detailed below](#implementing-password-reset)).

 Azure AD B2C is now ready to use with Auth Connect.